mdklatt/serial-python/doc/tutorial.md

 ### Stopping Iteration ###

 Returning `None` from a filter will drop individual records, but input can be stopped altogether by raising a `StopIteration` exception.
-When filtering data by time, if the data are in chronological order it doesn't make sense to continue reading from the stream once the desired time period has been passed:
+For example, when filtering data by time, if the data are in chronological order it doesn't make sense to continue reading from the stream once the desired time period has been passed.

     class MonthFilter(object):
         """ Restrict input data to a single month. """